-Everything you need to know about 'Take Me Out' on Broadway, starring Jesse Williams, Jesse Tyler Ferguson, and Patrick J. Adams
+Everything you need to know about 'Take Me Out' on Broadway, starring Jesse Williams and Jesse Tyler Ferguson

-Catch the all-star cast of this play through May 29.
+Catch the all-star cast of this play this fall.

 Batter up!
-Baseball meets Broadway at the Hayes Theater this season, where Take Me Out is having its first Broadway revival.
+Baseball meets Broadway at the Gerald Schoenfeld Theatre this season, where Take Me Out's first Broadway revival is getting an encore run.
 First seen in New York 20 years ago, Richard Greenberg's Tony-winning and Pulitzer-nominated play centers on a Major League Baseball center fielder who comes out as gay, drawing unprecedented support and hatred alike from his teammates, friends, and the public.
 When the show first premiered, no Major League baseballer had ever come out during his career — and 20 years later, the same holds true, making Take Me Out a still-timely exploration of how such an event could rock America's quintessential pastime.

 Even if baseball isn't your thing, there's still plenty to enjoy about Take Me Out — namely, its spotlight on underrepresented perspectives (namely, its gay, biracial main character battling an environment of toxic masculinity) — and its all-star roster.
-Grey's Anatomy star Jesse Williams, Modern Family star Jesse Tyler Ferguson, and Suits star Patrick J. Adams are on the Take Me Out team, and with a cast like that on stage together, the play is destined to be nothing less than a grand-slam hit.
+Grey's Anatomy star Jesse Williams and Modern Family star Jesse Tyler Ferguson, were on the Take Me Out team when the revival opened with Second Stage Theater in spring 2022.
+They're back for the fall 2022 season, and with a cast like that on stage together, the play is destined to be nothing less than a grand-slam hit.

 Celebrate the return of baseball season by going just downtown from Yankee Stadium to Take Me Out on Broadway.
-Before you catch the show, on through May 29, read all about its history, its runtime and venue, and the real-life baseballers and events that inspired Greenberg's work.
+Before you catch the show, read all about its history, its runtime and venue, and the real-life baseballers and events that inspired Greenberg's work.
 You're sure to have a ball!

 What is Take Me Out about?